-MUSIC NEWS: Underoath are back!
+MUSIC NEWS: Underoath are back for a huge 2018!

 The audacity to profess your true self is a virtue.
 Moreover, the transparency to outwardly proclaim a significant shift in the sentiment you once held so sacred is both courageous and compelling.

 Well, after all the speculation and anticipation it's finally official - American metalcore icons Underoath have unveiled info about their upcoming sixth studio album 'Erase Me', their first album since 2010 due to drop April 6th via Fearless Records and Caroline Australia.

 After announcing their reunion back in 2015, we've now finally had a taste of their lead single 'On My Teeth, accompanied by a brand new music video (and a hint of the slightly heavier direction the boys are taking compared to previous outings).